-- Protected Areas: protected areas recognised in terms of the National Environmental Management Protected Areas Act, No. 57 of 2003, that are currently considered to meet biodiversity targets in the MBSP. - Critical Biodiversity Area: areas (outside of Protected Areas) that are required to meet biodiversity targets for biodiversity pattern (species and ecosystems) and ecological processes.
+- Protected Areas: protected areas recognised in terms of the National Environmental Management Protected Areas Act, No. 57 of 2003, that are currently considered to meet biodiversity targets in the FSBSP. - Critical Biodiversity Area: areas (outside of Protected Areas) that are required to meet biodiversity targets for biodiversity pattern (species and ecosystems) and ecological processes.
 They should remain in a natural state that is maintained in good ecological condition. - Ecological Support Area: play an important role in supporting the ecological functioning of critical biodiversity areas or for generating or delivering important ecosystem services.
 They support landscape connectivity and resilience to climate change adaptation.
 They need to be maintained in at least an ecologically functional state. - Other Natural Areas: often retain much of their natural character and may contribute significantly to maintenance of viable species populations and natural ecosystem functioning, and may provide important ecological infrastructure and ecosystem services.
-They are not, however, prioritized for immediate conservation action in the MBSP.

-Modified: often referred to as transformed, these areas have lost a significant proportion (or all) of their natural biodiversity and in which ecological processes have broken down (in some cases irretrievably), as a result of biodiversity-incompatible land-use practices such as ploughing, hardening of surfaces, mining, cultivation and the construction of houses or other built infrastructure.
+They are not, however, prioritized for immediate conservation action in the MBSP. - Modified: often referred to as transformed, these areas have lost a significant proportion (or all) of their natural biodiversity and in which ecological processes have broken down (in some cases irretrievably), as a result of biodiversity-incompatible land-use practices such as ploughing, hardening of surfaces, mining, cultivation and the construction of houses or other built infrastructure.

-The entirety of the Project area is mapped as CBAs and ESAs (Figure 6-3), which are largely aligned with grassland, cultivated stands and a single water body West of the Project area as presented in the national landcover dataset (GTI, 2020) (Figure 6-4).
-These datasets are based on satellite imagery interpretation and as such the data may be aged, or require in-field verification.
-A key outcome of the vegetation and flora baseline study which will be conducted is the vegetation map of the Project area, which defines the location and extent of natural and modified vegetation communities - these will be utilised for CBA/ESA extent verification purposes in the Terrestrial Biodiversity Specialist Assessment at EIA stage.
+The entirety of the Project area is mapped as CBAs and ESAs (Figure 6-3), which are largely aligned with grassland and cultivated stands towards the Northern boundary, as presented in the national landcover dataset (GTI, 2020) (Figure 6-4).
+These datasets are based on satellite imagery interpretation and as such the data may be aged, and will require in-field verification.
+A key output of the vegetation and flora baseline study (to be conducted) will be the vegetation map of the Project area, which defines the location and extent of natural and modified vegetation communities - these will be utilised for CBA/ESA extent verification purposes in the Terrestrial Biodiversity Specialist Assessment at EIA stage.